pyeventsourcing/eventsourcing/docs/topics/domain.rst

 by using **snapshots**.

 The classes in this module were first introduced merely as a way of showing how the persistence module can be used.
-The persistence module is the original core of this library, and is the cohesive mechanism for storing and retrieving sequences ("streams") of immutable events.
-But without showing how this mechanism can be used to develop a domain model, there is perhaps a gap where application developers may expect some solid ground on which to build a "domain object" model for their applications.
-Through a process of refinement over several years, the classes this module have become useful as base classes for a stand-alone event-sourced domain model.
-It's certainly possible to do without these classes, and alternative ways of coding domain models are possible.
-However, if you want to make progress efficiently, you may find that using the ``Aggregate`` base class and the ``@event`` decorator will speed your creativity in developing a most :ref:`compact and effective <Declarative syntax>` event-sourced domain model.
+The `persistence <persistence.html>`_ module is the original core of this library, and is the cohesive mechanism for storing and retrieving sequences ("streams") of immutable events.
+But without showing how this mechanism can be used to develop a domain model, there was a gap where application developers expected guidance and examples and some more solid ground on which to build.
+Through a process of refinement over several years, this module has evolved into a highly effective way of coding stand-alone event-sourced domain models in Python.
+It's possible to develop an event-sourced domain model without using this module, and alternative ways of coding domain models are certainly possible.
+However, if you want to progress rapidly, you may find that using the ``Aggregate`` class and the ``@event`` decorator will speed your creativity in developing a :ref:`compact and effective <Declarative syntax>` event-sourced domain model in Python.

 Aggregates in DDD
 =================